ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: codeblock}

-   SSH keys can either be RSA or Ed25519.
-You can generate new RSA key pairs using the UI.
+   SSH keys can be either RSA or Ed25519.
+You can generate new RSA key pairs by using the UI.
 Pre-existing RSA and Ed25519 SSH keys can be uploaded.
 Ed25519 can be used only if the operating system supports this key type.
 Ed25519 can't be used with Windows or VMware images.
    {: note}

 1. Create a subnet_reserved_ip resource or use an existing subnet_reserved_ip by referring to the subnet_reserved_ip data source.
 For more information, see the Terraform documentation on [ibm_is_subnet_reserved_ip](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_subnet_reserved_ip)